steveseguin/vdo.ninja/turnserver.md

 You might also want to consider buying a better certificiate, as not all Google-related projects properly support certbot certificates, including libwebrtc. see [this issue ticket](https://github.com/coturn/coturn/issues/240#issuecomment-648550885).
 If you go this route, see [turnserver2.conf](https://github.com/steveseguin/obsninja/blob/master/turnserver2.conf) for an example config.

-Nexzt, we update the User and Group values in our service file to be "root".
-This seems to fix the issue with Lets Encrypt. ..
+Next, we may want to update the User and Group values in our service file to be "root".
+This seems to be a quick hacky fix for the issue with Lets Encrypt. ..
 I welcome a better solution tho.
+If you move the certs somewhere else, or buy proper certificates, then the default turnserver user/group will work.

 ```
 sudo vi /usr/lib/systemd/system/coturn.service
 sudo systemctl daemon-reload